Brussels, Belgium – 11 & 12 July 2018

 - Light, electricity, air-conditioning, lockable door, sound proofing,

-- ISDN line for radio booths.
+- ISDN line for radio booths; and

 - NATO is working to provide multiple live signals of certain ‘rich’ events, such as the opening ceremony or at times when multiple doorstep remarks are likely, provided via EBU at extra cost.

 - EBU/Eurovision is a long-standing partner of NATO and stands ready to support television and radio operators with high-end broadcast services at commercial rates.
-Broadcasters and radio operators who require a secondary switchable signal (secondary live feeds, national briefings, replays) and / or who require a down-converted SD/SDI version of all host signals need to book a matrix router panel from Eurovision.
+Broadcasters and radio operators who require a secondary switchable signal (secondary live feeds, national briefings, replays) and / or who require a down-converted SD/SDI version of all host signals need to book a matrix router panel from Eurovision together with a screen.
 Eurovision will also provide comprehensive broadcast facilities for its television clients, including live stand-up positions for live programme inserts, tape play out in multiple formats, tailor made production and transmission packages and multi-signal distribution of Host TV video and audio signals.